GodsentIzzy123/portfolio/README.md

 - Developed predictive models to assist in various projects – Communicated the findings and recommendations derived from Analytics and Insights to Stakeholders and Management

 **Data Scientist @ Wallets Africa**
--Collaborated with Product Managers to perform Cohort Analysis that identified a need to reach out to inactive customers and this led to a monthly revenue increase of about 20 per cent.
+- Collaborated with Product Managers to perform Cohort Analysis that identified a need to reach out to inactive customers and this led to a monthly revenue increase of about 20 per cent.
 – Designed and Implemented a customer attrition random forest model that improved monthly retention by 30 basis points for clients likely to opt out by providing relevant product features.
 – Implemented a personalized recommendation model that suggested novel banking products to customers based on their data and history.
-It led to a 30 per cent increase in conversion rate and about 1,000,000 increase in monthly revenue
+It led to a 30 per cent increase in conversion rate and about 1,000,000 increase in monthly revenue.